-124 Practical Nursing Care of 6 Credit Hours Adults I 11 Billable Contact Hours Prerequisite: PNUR 121, HLTSC 120, BIOL 258 (formerly
+124 Practical Nursing Care of Adults I 6 Credit Hours 11 Billable Contact Hours

-Prerequisite: PNUR 121, HLTSC 120, BIOL 258 (formerly BIOL 158)

-Corequisite: PNUR 123 (Must be successfully completed prior to or concurrently)
+Prerequisite: PNUR 121, HLTSC 120, BIOL 258 Corequisite: PNUR 123 (Must be successfully completed prior to or concurrently)

 The course builds on previously learned concepts and focuses on the use of clinical problem-solving skills and the nursing process.
 The goal is to assist adults with common medical-surgical problems and select acute and chronic disorders in meeting health care needs.
 Instruction is provided in the classroom, nursing skills lab, and clinical settings.